‘SOLO: A STAR WARS STORY’

 Did this ‘Star Wars’ movie really need to be made?

 ‘Solo: A Star Wars Story’ is the tenth ‘Star Wars’ film made in the franchise.
-The film was released in 2018 and has a very troubled production history in its making.
-It was originally meant to be directed by Phil Lord and Christopher Miller, who later went on to produce ‘Spider-Man: Into The Spider-Verse’.
+The film was released in 2018 and had a very troubled production history in its making.
+It was originally meant to be directed by Phil Lord and Christopher Miller, who later went on to produce ‘Spider-Man: Into the Spider-Verse’.

 Sadly, during the making of the film in June 2017, Phil Lord and Chris Miller got fired over ‘creative differences’ with Lucasfilm.
 The film was eventually taken over by Ron Howard, who is well-known for starring in the sitcom series ‘Happy Days’ and has directed films like ‘The Grinch’ with Jim Carrey.

 Thankfully, Phil Lord and Chris Miller received credit for the film as executive producers.
 The film also had the screenplay by Lawrence Kasdan and his son Jonathan Kasdan.
 Lawrence Kasdan also co-wrote the screenplays for ‘The Empire Strikes Back’, ‘Return of the Jedi’ and ‘The Force Awakens’. 😀

 Apparently, ‘Solo’ is the most expensive ‘Star Wars’ film ever made to date due to reshoots during its production history.
 Sadly it didn’t pay off as the film became a box office bomb in May 2018.
 This is a big shame.
 I do find ‘Solo’ to be a pretty underrated and decent film in the ‘Star Wars’ film franchise.